 Cost: $4-10 USD (400-1200 yen)

 The first thing you’ll want to do is store any carry-on luggage you don’t wish to bring sight-seeing.
 I always travel with a carry-on shoulder bag and a small suitcase with a change of clothes, after my horror story of losing my bags on my trip to Paris.
 However, no one wants to be toting around a suitcase while exploring a city.
-So thanks to some early research, I found that I could pay for day storage of my carry-on bag at Haneda Airport Temporary Baggage Storage
+So thanks to some early research, I found that I could pay for day storage of my carry-on bag at Haneda Airport Temporary Baggage Storage.

 They have these bag storage areas in all three airport terminals for a fee, based on the size of your bag.
 At the time of this writing, the fee ranges from roughly $4-10 USD depending on the bag size.

 Also, not all locations are open 24 hours, so make sure to check your flight arrival and departure time to be sure they are open.
-These tend to fill up quickly — when we returned to the airport later in the afternoon there was a notice saying storage was full, so it’s best to get your bags in as early in the day as possible.
+These tend to fill up quickly – when we returned to the airport later in the afternoon there was a notice saying storage was full.
+So, it’s best to get your bags in as early in the day as possible.

 ATM

-The Haneda airport website is super helpful and has a list of ATM locations here
+The Haneda airport website is super helpful and has a list of ATM locations here.

 SUBWAY